DisappointmentIncarnate/CapstoneProject/README.md

 # Capstone Project
 This project is made for 2244 INFSCI 1740 SEC1200.
-The project is a small game/demo of an action roguelike game with the purpose of learning the Godot game engine
+The project is a small game/demo of an action roguelike game with the purpose of learning the Godot game engine and fulfilling capstone requirements.

 This project will create a file within the %appdata%/Godot/app_userdata folder for the purpose of saving keybindings that are used.

+All art assets are created by me as well.

+## Week 3-4
+- Initial setup

 ## Week 5-6
 - Code for player actions / controls